mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 For as long as I can remember, I've had 1 Gbps Ethernet speed in my house, and that's been fine.
 I do most of my work online, so the bottleneck is almost always my ISP rather than my home network.

-Lately, I've been finding that the bottleneck on my home storage server is my 1 Gbps network link, so I've been interested in a network upgrade.
-(TODO: Link)
+Lately, I've been finding that the bottleneck on my home storage server [is my 1 Gbps switch](/budget-nas/#performance-benchmarks), so I've been interested in a network upgrade.

-Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would probably be too big a jump, so I might as well take a smaller step to 2.5 Gbps.

-The more I read about 2.5 Gbps gear, the more complaints I saw that it's flaky and unreliable.
+Given that I've been fairly satisfied with 1 Gbps, I thought 10 Gbps would be an unnecessarily large jump.
+But the more I read about 2.5 Gbps hardware, the more complaints I saw that it's flaky and unreliable.
 The consensus seemed to be that it's just as hard to level up to 10 Gbps as it is to 2.5 Gbps, so you might as well go for 10 Gbps.

-I did run into headaches, but I'll cover that more below (TODO: link)
+I did run into headaches, but I'll cover that more [below](#choosing-10g-nics).

 {{<notice type="info">}}